-Yesterday, ACNJ’s Vice President Mary Coogan joined Governor Phil Murphy, Jersey Water Works and the Drinking Water Task Force at a new conference releasing a report addressing the issue of lead in the water systems.
+Yesterday, ACNJ’s Vice President Mary Coogan joined Governor Phil Murphy, Jersey Water Works and the Drinking Water Task Force at a news conference to release a report with a comprehensive set of solutions to eliminate lead in the water within ten years.

 Following the news conference, Governor Murphy announced his state plan to eliminate lead, including a $500 million bond to replace lead service lines.

 Read the report.